410735038/Pyramid-Adventures/README.md

 ## Why I design this game?
 This game is based on **TAM** and **Cognitive Load Theory**, I propose one integrated model to test how this game impact students to learn Pythagorean theorem/ Pythagoras' theorem(畢氏定理).
-Because I think digital game learning can be a more efficient on specific content or subject, one of this is math, I think chemistry can use this way to learn as well.
+Because I think digital game learning can be more efficient on specific content or subject, one of this is math, I think chemistry can use this way to learn as well.
 I want to prove digital game learning is a good way to learn as well, not only rely on phyiscal class.

 I hope this game can positive impact to the people who are learning Pythagorean theorem.